COVID-19 Updates at Springs Rescue Mission

 - Samaritan’s Kitchen

-- Supportive Family Services pantry
+- Supportive Family Services donations dock

 Since the virus was found to be present in Colorado, Springs Rescue Mission has done its best to respond diligently.
 Existing health and safety protocols have been bolstered, and new guidelines from the CDC (which include specific guidance for U.S. homeless shelters) have been implemented.
 Those changes include: